 Non-alcoholic steatohepatitis (NASH) is the hepatic manifestation of the metabolic syndrome and has become a global epidemic.
 NASH is characterized by hepatic lipid accumulation and chronic inflammation.
 NASH is associated with massive scarring of the liver (liver fibrosis) and is a leading cause of liver cirrhosis, liver failure and liver cancer.
 Despite the prevalence and severity of the disease only little is known about the molecular mechanisms underlying the development of NASH and liver cirrhosis.

 We study the disease by taking functional genomics, histological as well as physiological approaches to analyze various animal models of obesity, diabetes and NASH.
-Key techniques in our laboratory include the development of transgenic mouse models, in vivo delivery of shRNAs by adeno-associated virus, transcriptomics and chromatin analysis by next-generation sequencing, and confocal fluorescence microscopy.
+Key techniques in our laboratory include the development and use of transgenic mouse models, in vivo delivery of shRNAs by adeno-associated virus, cell type-specific transcriptomics and chromatin analysis by next-generation sequencing, single-cell transcriptomics, immunofluorescence and confocal fluorescence microscopy.
 Bioinformatics analysis allows us to explore large genomics and transcriptomics data sets and identify gene regulatory networks and disease mechanisms.
-Hereby, we create detailed molecular maps of NASH development and attain a deeper understanding of disease biology and progression.
+Hereby, we create detailed molecular maps of NASH development and attain a deeper understanding of liver cell biology, disease pathogenesis and progression.

 1. Cell type-specific analysis of gene regulatory networks and chromatin dynamics in vivo during the development and regression of experimental liver fibrosis in transgenic mice.